Tom Pederson

+Career

 Pederson was drafted 217th overall by the Minnesota North Stars in the 1989 NHL Entry Draft.
-He played 240 career NHL games, scoring 20 goals and 49 assists for 69 points.
+He played 240 career NHL games with the San Jose Sharks and Toronto Maple Leafs, scoring 20 goals and 49 assists for 69 points.

+Pederson played one season in Japan for Seibu Tetsudo Tokyo between playing for the Sharks and the Maple Leafs.
+He retired in 2000 after playing two season for the Hannover Scorpions in Germany's Deutsche Eishockey Liga.

 He later created the Green Biscuit, an off-ice stick handling and passing aid which stays flat on nearly any surface.